instadw/instadwell-blog/_posts/2025-10-18-affordable-student-housing-in-india-find-verified-rooms-near-you.md

 This is where **student housing platforms** step in, making it easier to find trusted and affordable rooms near universities or workplaces.

-In this guide, we’ll walk you through how to find **affordable student accommodation in India**, explore the best cities for student housing, and share useful tips to make your search smooth and safe.
+In this guide, we’ll walk you through how to find [Top PG & Co-Living Platform in India and Abroad](https://instadwell.com/), explore the best cities for student housing, and share useful tips to make your search smooth and safe.

 - - -